-Are you the end user or licensee?
+Are you the end user or beneficiary?

-Verification of the code or the SaaS environment is often advised for mission critical applications.
+Verification of the code or the SaaS environment is always advised for mission critical applications.
 A verification is an independent test by a trained expert to ensure that the source code can be rebuilt into a working application.
 A SaaS verification ensures that the virtual machine image deposited can be rebuilt into a working platform with an up to date database.

 Are you the developer?

 As the software developer, you want to be sure that your source code and intellectual property are always protected.
 Understandably, you may be hesitant to hand over your sensitive data to a third party.
 Large customers such as banks, insurance companies and multi-nationals often make a requirement for a software escrow arrangement within the software license agreement.
 In order to provide those customers with comfort it is always advisable to comply and be cooperative with the process.
 To ensure your rights are best protected it is advisable for you to make the decision over which escrow vendor to engage.